mpeutz/fesk/README.md

 ```

 #### Section
 Define section of the style sheet as chapters.
-These chapters are used to organize the styleguide.
-These chapters will also  be used to generate a TOC (table of Content) that will be included as a comment at the top of the stylesheet.
-Must start with "Section:"
+This block is used to document the majority of the styleguide.
+This section must start with "Section:"

 ```HTML
 /*